gbibbo/harmonic_mix/README.md

 ## How to use it

-You can either use the graphical interface or use the functions defined in main.py.
+After installing the packages, you can either use the graphical interface or use the functions defined in main.py.

 ### Graphical User Interface (tkinter_GUI.py)